qxcv/comp2550/project/seminar/notes.md

   localisation setup.
 - Positioning data is not GPS-like, since I couldn't find any data sets with both labelled ground truth and noisy GPS information.
 Instead, it's white, Gaussian noise.
-Nonetheless, it illustrates the impact of incorporating map measurements into a localisation algorithm.
+- Slightly ridiculous setup, but does a good job of illustrating what the map likelihood measurements are actually doing.
 - For performance reasons, I'm only resampling once the weights become sufficiently imbalanced.
 - Maps result in significant decrease in lateral movement of particles due to